gadomski/antimeridian/docs/paper.md

 Because of factors such as the relative lack of populated settlements along the 180th meridian and the proliferation of British maps in the late 19th century, the Prime Meridian (0° longitude) runs through Greenwich, England [@alma992356353405961].
 Before the advent of satellite imagery, relatively few geospatial products crossed the 180th meridian, and so the problem of antimeridian-crossing geometries was usually avoidable.
 Now, satellite systems are producing data over the entire globe at an ever-increasing scale, meaning that more and more data exist that cross over the 180th meridian.
-At the same time, the combination of these products with interactive online maps has made the antimeridian a feature that can appear on almost anyone's tablet, web portal, or mapping app.
+At the same time, the combination of these products with interactive online maps has made the antimeridian appear on almost anyone's tablet, web portal, or mapping app.
 There is a a need to create and correct antimeridian-crossing geometries at scale, e.g. for large SpatioTemporal Asset Catalog (STAC) [@STAC_Contributors_SpatioTemporal_Asset_Catalog_2024] catalogs that are used to search and discover petabytes of geospatial data.
 When creating these catalogs, improper antimeridian-crossing geometries need to be corrected before ingesting to a data store to ensure that queries do not break and visualizations do not incorrectly span the entire globe, often with chaotic representations.
 This is the problem for which **antimeridian** was designed.